senseexcel/senseexcel-reporting/install.md

 ##  5. EDIT CONNECTOR CONFIGURATION FILE

-In a typical installation, this file will not need to be changed.
+In a default installation, this file will not need to be changed.

 In limited cases there may need to be changes to parameters such as directory paths or server identification parameters.
 For additional information consult the example file \Reporting\Connector\config.hjson.example.